Seraaron/agora/srd/lists/meta/Ego.md

     -   Meaning that your all 6s effectively turn into double-successes.
     -   This should be done as a part of [[KISSing]], but cannot be used on [[Exploding Dice|exploded dice]].

--   Ego may also used to 'fuel' the most potent effects of certain [[Gambits]].
+-   Ego may also used to 'fuel' the most potent effects of certain [[Features]].

 #### _Optional:_ Changing Consequences